Veroaghe/SQLite3-Data-Printer/README.md

 # SQLite3-Data-Printer

 This Data Printer is meant to be used with SQLite3 in Python.
-The function inside prints out a selection, you've made with the cursor in the database, in a standardized way.
+The function inside prints out a selection you've made, with the SQLite3 cursor in the database, in a standardized way.
 The comments in the file contain more info on how the data will be printed out.

 Import the function into the file where you're using SQLite 3 to select data from a database.